What is Early Childhood Education?

 |Kindergarten and Elementary Teacher||$55,490|

 All education students at Gwynedd Mercy University enter into the general Education Studies program.
-After you complete 45 credits and pass the Basic Skills Assessment Test as required by the state Department of Education, you can enter into a teacher certification program such as Early Education.
+After you complete 45 credits and pass the Basic Skills Assessment Test as required by the state Department of Education, you can enter into a teacher certification program to obtain a degree in early and special education.
 GMercyU students start classroom observations as early as October of your freshman year.
 In total, you’ll spend eight semesters in a classroom, providing you with the best resources and faculty members as you work to develop your teaching skills..
 You’ll also have access to the Hobbit House, our on-site, licensed, private academic lab school, giving you real-world experience right here on Main Campus.